 Ms. Bain stated that in Vermont and other states they seem to be more progressive, and she asked what the difference is or what Vermont or New Hampshire or other states can do that Massachusetts cannot do?
 Dr. Herscu stated that they can order contraceptives such as birth control pills and IUDs, whereas in Massachusetts the regulations state that Naturopathy Doctors can order barrier contraceptives for the purpose of stopping sperm from entering the uterus.
 That’s what the word barrier means in this definition, stopping sperm from entering the uterus.
 Naturopathy Doctors in Massachusetts are not allowed to order any hormones such as the morning after pill, because that would be more contraceptive than barrier contraceptive The definition is short but gets the meaning across, which contraceptives are more in depth and how, and to what degree the Naturopathy Doctor can order barrier contraceptives.

 Ms. Strachan stated the purpose of sub-regulatory guidance is to ensure that licensees have more clear and helpful language rather than relying solely on the regulatory language which can be confusing, and that in different sections definitions may even overlap.
-Ms. Strachan states it’s not your regular reading material and it can be confusing.
+Ms. Strachan stated it’s not your regular reading material and it can be confusing.
 Ms. Strachan stated that she agrees with Dr. Herscu that plain straight English is helpful for the general public and practitioners alike.

 Dr. Migliore asked if Dr. Herscu could explain what the natural antibiotics definition is in the Scope of Practice 273 CMR 4.02 (1)(c) regulation and to what extent does it go to?
 Dr. Herscu stated he is not ready to answer that question yet because state -by- state it is answered differently and that Massachusetts is unique, and he is still trying to work it out.
 Dr. Herscu stated he was not prepared for that topic but ensured that it is coming.
-Dr. Herscu agrees that it needs clarification, and it is going to be a very common question from all licensees moving forward.
+Dr. Herscu agreed that it needs clarification, and it is going to be a very common question from all licensees moving forward.
 Dr. Herscu stated he is still trying to get a clear definition and is working with DPH on it.

 Dr. Herscu asked Mr. Joubert if he has been getting any inquires on Naturopathy Licensure?
 Mr. Joubert stated that the most common question at this time is if licensees can apply via examination or reciprocity?
 What schools does the board recognizes?
 Licensees are reporting there are some online colleges and universities that offer Naturopathy Doctor Degree, and they are wondering which ones are not approved by the Massachusetts or National Chapter of Naturopathy, and if a particular college or university they are interested in enrolling is not approved by the Massachusetts or National Chapter of Naturopathy would the board still consider them for licensure?
 How would the board handle their application process?